-The Nissan Kicks is the affordable utility vehicle for first-time car buyers.
+The Nissan Kicks is an affordable utility vehicle for first-time car buyers.
 It does to the utility sphere what the Nissan Versa does in the car market, by providing a cost-effective model that blends style, utility, and comfort.
 With a starting price of under $20,000, the Kicks may convert not a few car owners to this Nissan utility.

 We covered the Kicks before, having taken delivery of a 2018 model last year and putting it through the paces.
 The model returns without major changes.
 However, we noticed it is slightly less powerful this year, but it is also more efficient than before.